 - An official transcript showing that the applicant has earned a Bachelor's degree, and also official transcripts of all other college, graduate, and professional studies, whether a degree was obtained or not;

 - A current resume detailing work and professional experience;

 - A personal essay describing how you expect to use the knowledge acquired in pursuing the MLS degree (substitute Certificate Program).

 - A personal interview with the program director is also required

 Learning Beyond the Classroom

-The city offers rich experiential learning opportunities through externships at renowned medical institutions: The Cleveland Clinic, University Hospitals, MetroHealth, and Medical Mutual.
+The city offers rich experiential learning opportunities through externships at renowned medical institutions and other healthcare related facilities.

 The Journal is a law review devoted to publishing timely and informative articles in the area of health and the law.
 Students who have completed their first year of law school and rank in the top twenty percent of their class are invited to join the journal.
 The Journal of Law and Health publishes two issues per year.

 Affiliated with the American Health Lawyer's Association, the Health Law Society aims to connect students to the broader legal world of health law, and is dedicated to raising the visibility of health law issues at Cleveland-Marshall College of Law.
 The Society pursues this goal by bringing academics and practitioners to C|M|Law to discuss these issues with students, either through panel discussions, symposia, or more informal events.
 This semester the Health Law Society hosted a Blood Drive and organized travels to the Annual Fundamentals of Health Law Conference in Chicago Illinois.
 A total of 19 students attended the conference.
 In addition to the events the Health Law Society has had an overwhelming rise in membership.